liangzheng816/OfficeDocs-SharePoint/migration/new-and-improved-features-in-the-sharepoint-migration-tool.md

 Learn about the new features and updates to existing features in SharePoint Migration Tool.

-## Current and pre-release versions
+## Current and prerelease versions

 Download and install SPMT using one of the links listed in the table.